 The following are a number of questions to be used as a working outline in maneuvering through these scenarios.
 Each requires input and shared conversation with a guide or mentor to monitor and direct the conversations and the powerful emotions they

 I have been a geriatric mental health clinician since 2010.
-One of the most complex and perplexing conditions that I have seen in those 65 and older is delirium.
-Of the troubling “3Ds” (Delirium, Depression and Dementia) often found in
+One of the most complex and perplexing conditions that I have seen in those 65 and older is delirium and it's confusion.
+Of the troubling “3Ds” (Delirium, Depression and Dementia)

 Did you know that one in three Canadians over the age of 65 will fall this year?